 Extraocular muscle function testing

-Extraocular muscle function testing is an examination of the function of the eye muscles.
-A doctor observes the movement of the eyes in six specific directions.
+Extraocular muscle function testing examines the function of the eye muscles.
+A health care provider observes the movement of the eyes in six specific directions.

 EOM; Extraocular movement; Ocular motility examination